Nevada DMV’s reopen today with limited services

 Inside the DMV office employees will be wearing masks, there will be limited capacity, social distancing decals, plexiglass barriers, and extra cleaning inside.

-For more information you can click here.
+For more information you can click